pd-projects/hugo-puredata.info/content/objects/tabreceive~.md

 ---
-title: "[tabreceive~]"
+title: tabreceive~
-description: "read one block continuously from a table"
+description: read one block continuously from a table
-bref: "read one block continuously from a table"
+bref: read one block continuously from a table
+categories:
+- object
+inlets:
+  1st: {}
+outlets:
+  1st: {}
 draft: false
-categories: ["object"]
-pdcategory: "Audio Oscillators And Tables"
+pdcategory: Audio Oscillators And Tables

 ---

-### [tabreceive~]

-read one block continuously from a table

-### Inlets & Outlets

-inlet 0

- - dummy

-outlet 0

- - dummy